Youth Crisis Stabilization Center

 • Work with a young person and their family to develop a safety plan before returning home.

-• Connect a young person and their family to continuing care at JCMHC or in the community.
+• Connect a young person and their family to continuing care at JCMHC or other service providers in the community.

 Interior of the Youth Crisis Stabilization Center, a short-term residential program for young people in Johnson County experiencing a behavioral health crisis.